Hello! I bet you’re all wondering what’s been going on with my life! Or not … I’m gonna tell you anyway.

 The good news: He DOES NOT have dementia.

 The bad news: We need a brand new mental health assessment.
 It’s starting to look more and more like schizophrenia wasn’t the right diagnosis.
 On top of this, Bear had been prescribed a certain cholesterol drug by his doctor that he apparently should not have been prescribed.

 Things have actually gotten better between Bear and I. We’re still fighting from time to time, but we’re holding it together pretty well.
 We’re having much more sex than we had before too, although Bear seems to be struggling a tad.
-We had a few deflated moments, and then he couldn’t finish.
-Despite all that, we’re closer than ever.
-We’re spending more “quality time” together.
-Rather than him being on the couch and me being at my desk, working away, I’ve learned to take my phone / iPad / Mac over to the couch instead.
-They’re portable for a reason, right?
+We had a few deflated moments and then there was the time he couldn’t finish at all.
+Despite all of that, we’re closer than ever, spending more “quality time” together.

-He’s finding his love of art again, with a little help from me, of course.
+He’s finding his love of art again, with a little help from me.
 I’ve turned into a right nag.
-We seem to be in sync again though, and it’s lovely.
-We’ve got a few events coming up that we’re super excited for, and Bear’s Son is going away with family for a few days.
+We seem to be in sync again, though, and it’s lovely.
+There are a few events coming up that we’re super excited for, and Bear’s Son is going away with family for a few days.
 Don’t get me wrong … I love the kid, but he’s a real pain in the ass sometimes.

 Yesterday was hilarious.
-He got out of bed, somewhere around noon, and decided to have a bowl of cereal.
-I’d done all the dishes from the night before by the time he’d finished with his bowl, so I asked him to wash his stuff up.
+He got out of bed somewhere around noon and decided to have a bowl of cereal.
+I’d done all the dishes from the night before by the time he’d finished with his bowl, so I asked him to wash it up.
 It was the last thing that needed doing and the water and suds were still in the bowl.